Two-dimensional conformal field theory, full vertex algebra and current-current deformation

-In this section, we introduce certain space of formal variables, which will be used to define the conformal singularity.
+In this section, we introduce spaces of formal power series which is necessary to define a chiral / full vertex algebras.
 We assume that the base field is $\C$ unless otherwise stated.
-Let $z$ and $\z$ be independent formal variables.
-We will use the notation $\underline{z}$ for the pair $(z,\z)$ and $|z|$ for $z\z$.
+Let $z$ be a formal variable.
+For a vector space $W$, we denote by $W[[z^\pm]]$ the set of formal sums $\sum_{n \in \Z} a_{n}z^n$ with $a_n \in W$.
+We set the following subspaces of $W[[z^\pm]]$: